 Let’s get something straight right away: If you’re suffering from slow digestion, you are by no means in the minority of those that, for some strange reason, are too unfortunate to enjoy life in its best form.
 The nausea, burping, bloating and constipation – almost everyone has been faced with these issues at some point in their lives, and the reason is often clear.
 The modern way of life with constant hectic, meals that barely resemble real food, no time for good-old rest and relaxation … Sounds familiar?
 We bet!
 And this is why we are here to help you speed up your sluggish bowel.
-Read our comprehensive list of tips and permanently improve your digestion in a completely natural as well as easy way.

 If we want to help our body, we first need to understand it a little better.
 Knowing a thing or two about the digestive system and the factors determining the digestion can put things in a completely different perspective.

 The first thing we need to know is that the food we eat does not come out next time we rush to the toilet.
 Our breakfast, lunch, dinner and snacks need much longer to end their journey through our digestive system.
 Generally, at least 24 hours are required for a meal to travel from mouth to anus, but this so-called transit time may vary depending on many factors.
 Among these, the most important ones are without doubt a person’s diet, their level of activity and the amount of psychological stress they are exposed to.
 Psychological characteristics and general health also play an important role in this equation.